MiltonChino/Firebase-app/README.md

 * Activate the environment
 * Download django with pip installer
 * Run the server
-* Open this link on your server http://localhost:8000/projects/
+* Open this link on your server http://localhost:8000/projects/ to see the web app working

 The purpose of this project is to practice creating django projects and apps, adding web pages with views and templates, getting user inputs with forms, connect views and templates with URL configurations, adding data to the website using relational databases with Django's Object Relational Mapper, using Django admin to manage models.